5-Axis CNC Machine Buying Guide: Everything You Need to Know

 Trunnion Bearing Condition

-Trunnion bearings support the entire rotary table system and the workpiece.
-Check for play by applying force at the edge of the table in different directions while monitoring with a dial indicator.
-Bearing replacement on a trunnion can cost $10,000-$30,000+ including parts and labor, so this is a significant inspection item.
+Check for play by applying force at the table edge while indicating.
+Bearing replacement on a trunnion can cost $10,000-$30,000+ including parts and labor.

 5-Axis Test Cut

-The gold standard: machine a 5-axis test piece that requires all axes working together.
-The NAS 979 cone frustum test is an industry standard — it reveals alignment errors, interpolation issues, and dynamic accuracy problems that static checks may miss.
-If the seller won't allow a test cut, weigh that carefully.
+Gold standard inspection.
+The NAS 979 cone frustum test reveals alignment errors, interpolation issues, and dynamic accuracy problems that static checks miss.

 Thermal Stability

-5-axis machines are more sensitive to thermal effects because errors in the rotary axes compound with linear axis errors.
-Run the machine through a warm-up cycle and re-check accuracy after the machine reaches operating temperature.
-Well-designed machines (Hermle, Okuma, high-end DMG Mori) have thermal compensation systems that maintain accuracy across temperature changes.
+Errors in rotary axes compound with linear axis errors.
+Run a warm-up cycle and re-check accuracy at operating temperature.
+High-end machines have thermal compensation systems.

 - Do you need it?
-If most of your work requires machining 3+ sides, or if you're spending significant time re-fixturing on 3-axis machines, a 5-axis machine will pay for itself through setup reduction alone.
+If most of your work requires machining 3+ sides or you spend significant time re-fixturing, 5-axis pays for itself in setup reduction alone.

 - Can your team use it?
-5-axis programming requires CAM software (Mastercam, NX, hyperMILL, ESPRIT, etc.) and programmers who understand 5-axis toolpaths, collision avoidance, and machine kinematics.
-Budget for training and software.
+5-axis programming requires capable CAM software (Mastercam, NX, hyperMILL, ESPRIT) and programmers who understand 5-axis toolpaths and machine kinematics.

-- Start with 3+2: If you're new to 5-axis, start with 3+2 positional machining.
-You'll get 80% of the productivity benefit with much less programming complexity.
+- Start with 3+2: Get 80% of the productivity benefit with much less programming complexity.
 Add simultaneous capability as your team's skills grow.

-- Used is smart: The used market for 5-axis machines is growing as shops upgrade to newer models.
-A 5-8 year old 5-axis machine from a premium brand has decades of useful life and costs 40-60% less than new.
+- Used is smart: A 5-8 year old machine from a premium brand has decades of useful life and costs 40-60% less than new.

 Frequently Asked Questions